jtan573/SC1015-Mini-Project/README.md

 - @geraldd_d (Exploratory Data Analysis)

 ## Problem Definition
-**The problem we are trying to solve is “Are we able to determine if an individual is likely to suffer from stroke given his/her background?”**
+- **“Are we able to determine if an individual is likely to suffer from stroke given his/her background?”**

 **Context:**
 Disease prediction has the potential to benefit stakeholders such as the government and insurance companies.
 Furthermore, healthcare service providers can also shift to more preventive care, not only improving patients’ quality of life but also potentially saving money in the healthcare system.